 Be open with one another

 "The first stage for most brand and publisher partnerships is trying to come up with a concept.
-And that sometimes happens at an RFP-stage when a brand tells a publisher what they want to accomplish and the publishing team comes up with an idea.
+That sometimes happens at the RFP (request for proposal, ed.) stage when a brand tells a publisher what they want to accomplish and the publishing team comes up with an idea.
 But sometimes it's challenging to turn that idea into a reality.